kentwdev/restaurant_management_Web_App/README.md

 3: run http://localhost/restaurant_management_Web_App/ on your web browser

-Importing records to be done from CSV files straight to the database.
+Importing records can also be done from CSV files straight to the database.